 When someone has already lost mental capacity, they cannot complete a Power of Attorney.
 You can apply to the Court of Protection to be a "deputy".
-The Order made by the Court will set out the extent of the deputy's powers which will depend on the person's needs.
+The Order made by the Court will set out the extent of the

-Find out how to become a deputy at gov.uk/government/organisations/offic e-of-the-public-guardian
+Find out how to become a deputy at gov.uk/government/organisations/office-of-the-public-guardian